I have an IQ of…

 Talking of extremes, while you have almost certainly heard of Mensa, have you heard of The Giga Society?

 With an entry requirement of IQ 196 (SD15) there’s only theoretically 7 people in the world who can join (as least according to the IQ comparison site).
 Out of curiosity I looked at the guy’s home website (Paul Cooijmans) and we could almost be twins, in many respects, notably interests; he even dressed the same!
-But, looking at his code (sloppy, Paul: Autumn 2005 pics), I have the edge (GRINS).
+But, glancing through his internal links, sloppy, mate: Autumn 2005 pics).